Quantum Distributed Complexity of Set Disjointness on a Line: Preliminaries

-We consider the quantum analogue of the standard CONGEST communication model~\cite{Peleg00}.
-The topology of the network is given by some graph~$G = (V, E)$.
-Each node in the network has a distinct identifier and represents a processor.
-Initially, the nodes know nothing about the topology of the network except the set of edges incident on them, and the total number of nodes~$|V|$.
-The nodes of the network do not share any entanglement at the beginning of the protocol.
-Communication protocols are executed with round-based synchrony.
+Communication protocols in the CONGEST model are executed with round-based synchrony.
 In each round, each node may perform some quantum computation on its local memory and the message registers it uses to communicate with its neighbours.
 Then each node transfers one message with~$b$ qubits to each adjacent node to complete that round.
 The parameter~$b$ is called the \emph{congestion\/} or \emph{bandwidth\/} of the communication channels.
-Unless explicitly mentioned, we assume that the congestion~$b$ is of order~$\log n$, and~$|V|=\mathrm{poly}(n)$.
+Unless explicitly mentioned, we assume that the congestion~$b$ is of order~$\log |V|$.
 All links and nodes in the network (corresponding to the edges and vertices of $G$, respectively) are reliable and do not suffer any faults.

 In this paper we consider the special case of a~$d$-line network, where~$G$ consists in a single path of length~$d$.
 The nodes/processors at the extremities receive inputs~$x,y\in \{0,1\}^n$, respectively, and the intermediate nodes get no input.
+The~$d+1$ processors also share an arbitrary quantum state as described above.
 In this setting, the quantum distributed complexity of~$f$ on a $d$-line is the minimum number of rounds of any quantum protocol that computes $f$ with probability at least~$2/3$ and congestion $\Order(\log n)$.
-We assume that $d\leq n$; otherwise the complexity of any non-trivial function~$f$ of both its arguments is~$\Theta(d)$.
+The complexity of any non-trivial function~$f$ of both its arguments is~$\Omega(d)$.
+We assume that $d\leq n$; otherwise the complexity of such a function would be~$\Theta(d)$.
+Note that even in the model without entanglement, we may assume that~$d$ is known to each node.
+Otherwise,~$d$ can be computed at the cost of $\Theta(d)$ rounds, which does not affect the asymptotic complexity of such functions.